noahc3/Homebrew-Guide/hacking/nereba/sdsetup.rst

 2. Select **Nintendo Switch**
 3. Select the **"Kosmos + PegaScape"** package

     * If you think you know what you are doing, you can choose whatever CFW and options you wish.
-This guide will assume you at least select Atmosphere, Homebrew Menu, Fake News Injector, Hekate, and the Caffeine PegaScape payload.
+This guide will assume you at least select Atmosphere, Homebrew Menu, Fake News Injector, Hekate, and the Nereba PegaScape payload.

 4. Select the **"biskeydump"** payload under **Extras > Payloads > biskeydump**
 5. Select any additional homebrew packages you wish.